In English

 Francisco Brennand Workshop

-Installed in an old brick and tile factory inherited by the artist, on the land of Engenho Santos Cosme e Damião, the museum and studio complex houses hundreds of sculptures, murals, panels, paintings, drawings and ceramic objects signed by Brennand, inspired by mythology Roman Greek, history, fauna and flora and many phallic themes.
+The museum and studio complex is located in an old brick and tile factory on the land of Engenho Santos Cosme e Damião, inherited by the artist.
+It’s filled with hundreds of sculptures, murals, panels, paintings, drawings, and ceramic pieces inspired by Greek and Roman mythology, history, nature, and many phallic themes.

 Address: Santos Cosme e Damião Property, s/n, Várzea